Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Facts About Skin Tags on Dogs and Their Removal
+All About Skin Tags on Dogs

 A Picture of an Engorged Tick on Dog Skin

-Dog Skin Tags Versus Ticks
+Dog Skin Tags vs. Warts

 A Wart in a Dog's Mouth

-How are Dog Skin Tags Removed?
+How Are Dog Skin Tags Removed?

 First thing you should know is that removal of skin tags from your dog is optional; if your vet says so, you can choose to just let them be, keeping a watchful eye on them for any changes.
 However, there are some cases where removing skin tags out rightly is a good idea: For example, it is a good idea to have the skin tags removed if your dog tends to pester his skin tags such as rubbing them against the carpet and furniture or scratching or chewing on them.